-SCV DOMAINE SKIABLE – Place du Téléphérique - Le Serre d’Aigle – Chantemerle – 05330 SAINT CHAFFREY, FRANCE or the internet address https://www.ticketoski.fr/fr/serre-chevalier
+SCV DOMAINE SKIABLE – Place du Téléphérique - Le Serre d’Aigle – Chantemerle – 05330 SAINT CHAFFREY – FRANCE or the internet address https://www.ticketoski.fr/fr/serre-chevalier

 - Responding to inquiries, comments and complaints filed by the Client.
 This usage is based on the Client's consent.

-The data processing is carried out under the responsibility of the Operator, represented by Mr Patrick ARNAUD, General Director, whose contact details are indicated in the header of these General Terms and Conditions.
-The collected data is intended for:
+The data processing operations are carried out under the responsibility of the Seller, represented by Mr Patrick Arnaud, in his capacity as General Director, and whose contact details are indicated in the header of these General Terms and Conditions of Sale.

-- The Operator;
+- The Seller

-- All providers whose involvement is required for carrying out the processing mentioned above;
+- All providers whose involvement is required for carrying out the processing mentioned above

-In order to preserve the confidentiality and security of personal data and in particular to protect such data from unlawful or accidental destruction, accidental loss, accidental alteration, unauthorised disclosure or unauthorised access, the Operator has implemented appropriate technical and organisational measures, in accordance with applicable legal provisions.
+In order to preserve the confidentiality and security of personal data and in particular to protect such data from unlawful or accidental destruction, accidental loss, accidental alteration, unauthorised disclosure or unauthorised access, the Seller has implemented appropriate technical and organisational measures, in accordance with applicable legal provisions.
 To this end, it has put in place technical measures (such as firewalls) and organisational measures (such as a username/password system, physical means of protection, etc.).

 The Client reserves the right to access the data concerning himself, to have the data rectified or deleted, to transfer the data or have it transferred to a third party, to impose a limitation of its usage or refuse its usage.

-The Client has the right to withdraw his consent regarding data processing concerning himself at any time.
+The Client reserves the right to withdraw his consent regarding data processing concerning himself at any time.
 The withdrawal of his consent does not affect the lawfulness of the processing carried out prior to such withdrawal.

 - By sending an email to the following address: firstname.lastname@example.org

-Finally, the Client reserves the right to file a complaint with the CNIL (French Data Protection Authority) if the Client considers his rights have been breached.
-Contact information of the CNIL: Commission Nationale de l'Informatique et des Libertés, 3 place de Fontenoy, TSA 80715, 75334 Paris Cedex 07, France - Tel.: +33 (0)1 53 73 22 22 - Fax: +33 (0)1 53 73 22 00 - Website: https://www.cnil.fr/fr/plaintes.
+Finally, the Client reserves the right to file a complaint with the CNIL if he believes that his rights are not being respected.
+The contact details of the CNIL are as follows Commission Nationale de l'Informatique et des Libertés, 3 place de Fontenoy, TSA 80715, 75334 Paris Cedex 07, France - Tel: +33 (0)1 53 73 22 22 - Fax: +33 (0)1 53 73 22 00 - Website: https://www.cnil.fr/fr/plaintes.

-Should the present general terms and conditions be drawn up in several languages, it is expressly understood that the French version of the present terms and conditions shall be the only legally binding version.
-As a result, and in the event of difficulties of interpretation/application of any of the provisions of the present general terms and conditions, the French version should be expressly and exclusively referred to.
+In the event that the present general terms and conditions are drawn up in several languages, it is expressly understood that the French version of the present general terms and conditions is the only legally binding version.
+Consequently, it is expressly and exclusively the French version that should be referred to in the event of difficulty in the interpretation or application of any of the provisions of these general conditions.

 In the event of a failure to reach an amicable settlement, the Client can pursue legal action either in a jurisdiction territorially competent under the Code of Civil Procedure, or in the jurisdiction where the Client was present at the time of entering the contract or where the injurious event occurred (Article R. 631-3 of the Consumer Code).